dalgard/meteor-viewmodel/README.md

 ### Viewmodel instances

-ViewModel can be used in a more programmatical way, but below are the methods that are recommended for use inside computed properties, autoruns etc. when sticking to a declarative approach.
+ViewModel can be used more or less programmatically, but below are the methods that are recommended for use inside computed properties, autoruns etc. when sticking to the more declarative approach.

 (Optional arguments are written in brackets below)